- ADHD is short for Attention Deficit Hyperactivity Disorder.

 What medications can I take to help with ADHD?

+Medications for the treatment of ADHD should only be prescribed from a doctor after you have received a diagnosis of ADHD.
 Many people take medication to help them with their ADHD symptoms.
 The most common prescription medications used to treat ADHD are known as stimulants.

 Examples of stimulants are: